astropy/astropy/docs/development/workflow/development_workflow.rst

 .. code-block:: bash

-    python setup.py develop  # typically python 2.x, not python 3
+    python setup.py install # Where python is python3

-or:
+or with pip:

 .. code-block:: bash

-    python3 setup.py install # python 3...
-    # ...though python3 may be called python3.3 or just python,
-    # depending on your system.
+    pip install -e . # Where pip is pip3; note the dot after a space is necessary

 If you are using python 3 you will need to re-install after making changes to the Astropy source code.
 Re-installing goes much faster than the initial install